fusion809/fusion809.github.io-old3/pages/about-me.md

 {{ my_capture | markdownify }}
 </div>

 I have also repeatedly tried to build a Linux From Scratch system but it fails every time.
-The last time it failed with Manjaro Linux 17.0 live session as the host (or bootstrap) OS and I was building LFS 8.0 and the failure was due to glibc 2.25 issues.
+The last time it failed (on 28 May 2017) with Manjaro Linux 17.0 live session as the host (or bootstrap) OS and I was building LFS 8.0 and the failure was due to glibc 2.25 issues.
 Namely its test suite failed during [this stage](http://www.linuxfromscratch.org/lfs/view/stable/chapter06/glibc.html) (chapter 6.9) giving [this log](https://pastebin.com/Skvn0k8j).
 After this running:

 ```bash
 echo 'int main(){}' > dummy.c